 And “show them” they did.

-As every good Ducks fan knows, the Ducks went on to win that game, largely in part to Wheaton’s infamous “Pick” and 97 yard touchdown.
+As every good Oregon fan knows, the Ducks went on to win that game, largely in part to Wheaton’s infamous “Pick” and 97 yard touchdown.

 Over 20 years later, a whole lot has changed for both teams and of course the Ducks are not playing for a Rose Bowl berth.
 Instead, they’ll be lucky to even make it to a bowl game.
 The underdog story line, however, has again reared its ugly head and the current Ducks have hopefully adopted the same mentality the team embraced all those years ago.